-Our experienced judicial review solicitors work with commercial businesses on all aspects of judicial review, including bringing challenges to decisions of public bodies.
+Our experienced solicitors provide advice and support to co-operatives and mutuals on all aspects of judicial review, including bringing challenges to decisions of public bodies.

-- The public body not having the power to make a particular decision or it having gone beyond its authority.
+- The public body having the power to make a particular decision or having gone beyond its authority.

 - The public body acting in an unreasonable or irrational manner.

-- Decisions having been made without carrying out consultation.
+- Decisions being made without carrying out consultation.

 - The procedure followed by the public body is unfair or biased.

-- The decision failing to comply with the public body’s statutory basis or its internal rules.
+- The decision failing to comply with the public body’s statutory basis or its own internal rules.

 - The decision taken is in breach of the Human Rights Act or European Community Law.

-At Anthony Collins Solicitors our specialist team of judicial-review solicitors has extensive social-business sector knowledge to help social businesses bring judicial-review claims against public bodies such as local authorities or public-sector regulators.
-Our judicial review services include:
+At Anthony Collins Solicitors our specialist judicial-review solicitors use their extensive sector knowledge to help co-operatives and mutuals bring judicial-review claims against public bodies such as local authorities or public-sector regulators.
+Our services include: